-Easy Make-Ahead Cranberry Jalapeño Dip
+Holiday Cranberry Jalapeño Cream Cheese Dip

 - 12 ounces fresh cranberries rinsed and drained

-- 4 green onions or scallions finely minced
+- 4 green onions or scallions minced

-- 1/4 cup cilantro finely chopped
+- ¼ cup cilantro chopped

 - 1 cup granulated sugar

-- 1/2 tsp cumin
+- ½ teaspoon cumin

-- 2 Tbsp fresh lemon juice
+- 2 tablespoons fresh lemon juice

-- 16 oz cream cheese softened
+- 16 ounces cream cheese softened

-- Add sugar, cumin, lemon juice, and salt and pulse until thoroughly mixed.
+- Add sugar, cumin, lemon juice, and salt, and pulse until thoroughly mixed.

 - Transfer the cranberry mixture to a bowl and wrap tightly with plastic wrap.
 Store in the refrigerator for a minimum of four hours to allow the flavors time to come together.

 *Originally published on December 12, 2015.
-Republished on December 19, 2019, with new photos, expanded directions, and tips.
+Republished on November 5, 2020, with new photos, expanded directions, a “how-to” video, and tips.